asukiaaa/gerber_to_order/README.md

 # gerber_to_order

-A KiCad plugin to create zip compressed gerber files to order for Elecrow, FusionPCB or PCBWay.
+A KiCad plugin to create zip compressed gerber files to order for Elecrow, FusionPCB, PCBWay or JLCPCB.

 # Usage